MSc/Postgraduate Diploma/Postgraduate Certificate Events Management (part-time 3 years)

 Outside of the classroom, you will have access to the latest research, publications and intelligence on events and business/management.

 See our full glossary of learning and teaching terms.

 The part-time route lets you fit study around work and family commitments.
 It runs over 36 months, during which time you'll attend the University for a total of four to six hours per week during term time.

 A variety of assessment approaches are used, both individual and group-based, including essays, examinations, reports, critical literature reviews, vivas and presentations.

 Formal assessments are normally scheduled towards the end of each module, but there are opportunities to submit work and receive feedback on this work throughout the course for example, through blogs, diaries and 'elevator' pitches.

 You will have the opportunity to put your learning into practice by being involved in real-world projects and events, both within the University and the local business community.

 As part of the Work-based Learning in Events and Tourism module, you will undertake a short work placement, volunteering for an events or festival organisation.
 Previous hosts have included Macmillan Cancer Support, Eat Drink Fashion Bristol, St Pauls Carnival, Destination Bristol and Bristol City Community Trust.
 These placements are organised with the help of the University and provide an ideal opportunity for you to gain valuable work experience to enhance your knowledge and skills.

-A field trip is organised in induction week as an 'ice-breaker' and to get you thinking about the subject and profession.
-Emphasis is placed on 'learning from the locality' throughout the course.
+A field trip is organised as an 'ice-breaker' and to get you thinking about the subject and profession.

 In our new £55m Bristol Business School building, you'll have access to cutting-edge learning spaces.